dannyhancock/mammal-macrogenetics/README.md

 # mammal-macrogenetics
-This repository contains the distance matrices and scripts for the analysis in "A Global Meta-Analysis of Isolation by Distance, Environment and Resistance in Mammals"
+This repository contains the distance matrices and scripts for the analysis in "Spatial Genetic Differentiation in Mammals: A Macrogenetic Analysis of Isolation Mechanisms"